Up Jumps da Boogie

-"Up Jumps da Boogie" is the debut single by hip-hop duo Timbaland & Magoo (then known as Magoo and Timbaland) featuring rapper Missy Elliott and R&B singer Aaliyah, released on July 11, 1997, as the first single from their debut studio album, Welcome to Our World.
+"Up Jumps da Boogie" is the debut single by hip-hop duo Timbaland & Magoo (then known as Magoo and Timbaland) featuring rapper Missy "Misdemeanor" Elliott and R&B singer Aaliyah, released on July 11, 1997, as the first single from their debut studio album, Welcome to Our World.
 The song peaked at No. 12 on the Billboard Hot 100 Singles chart, No. 1 on the Hot Rap Singles chart, and No. 4 on the Hot R&B/Hip-Hop Singles & Tracks chart.
 The song's chorus interpolates Heatwave's 1977 single "Boogie Nights".